playcanvas/developer.playcanvas.com/docs/user-manual/xr/using-webxr.md

 Each platform can support different types of sessions.
 These are:

  * **VR** (Virtual Reality) - Provides some level of viewer tracking and it provides exclusive access to XR Device.
 This means that the application will be rendered onto a device's frame buffer and not the HTML canvas element.
  * **AR** (Augmented Reality) - This type of session provides exclusive access to the XR Device and content is meant to be blended with the real-world environment.
-In this mode, the camera clear color should be transparent.
+In this mode, the camera's clear color should be transparent.

-The availability of a session type can change during an application's life-time, based on devices being plugged in or features on devices being enabled.
+The availability of a session type can change during an application's lifetime, based on devices being plugged in or features on devices being enabled.
 To check if a session type is available do:

 ```javascript
 if (app.xr.isAvailable(pc.XRTYPE_VR)) {